neuroinformatics-unit/NeuroBlueprint/docs/source/folder_structure.md

 The project folder may have any name descriptive of the project (that does not include spaces).
-Within the project folder, data is separated into `rawdata` and `derivatives`. `rawdata` contains the raw data acquired during data collection. `derivatives` includes any processed data (e.g. ephys preprocessing, behavioural movement tracking).
+Within the project folder, data is separated into `rawdata` and `derivatives`. `rawdata` contains the raw data acquired during data collection. `derivatives` includes any processed data (e.g. spike sorting or pose estimation).
 The subject / session / datatype folder structure within derivatives should match the rawdata folder whenever possible.

 Each subject (e.g. mouse, rat) in the project has a dedicated folder in which all data from